 I use to read James Legge’s version of Tao Te Ching.
 Why?
 Because it is less imbued with Christian ideas and believes.

 You should know that the scientific approach of Tao Te Ching is made mainly from a Christian point of view.
 This is true even when it seems that the critic is a free mind person or an atheist.
 When you meet statements such as the Tao equals the Christian God, you are sure you have to do with a Christian approach of Tao Te Ching, which is inaccurate.

 There are many translations of Tao Te Ching, and many will come soon or later, and what is worst is they are not similar.
 This make the choice of the best one an impossible task.
 Adding to this the translator’s parti pris, you can easily figure out the mess of the so-called translations.

 To paraphrase a great Tantra teacher, you don’t have to bother with the words but with the practice.
 If you start with the practice the meaning of the words will automatically be revealed to you.

 To quote a great Ch’an Master: the words are but fingers pointing to the moon, not the moon itself.

 Practicing?
 My God, What Is This About?

-This is not a very simple task.
-One needs much experience to find out his/her way out to the clear light from the jungle of this Book’s ideas, concepts and words.
-One should start with the theory and continue with the practice of the Taoist meditation.
+This is not a simple task.
+One needs much experience to find out his/her way out from the jungle of this Book’s ideas, concepts and words.
+One should start with the theory and continue by meditating on the hidden meaning of the text.

 Lao Tzu and Tao Te Ching Revealed – The PDF Guide